 If a warning is offered, a doctor will need to decide if they wish to accept it as a resolution.
 If a doctor does not wish to accept a warning, they can ask to be referred to the GMC Investigation Committee.

 There are pros and cons to asking the GMC’s Investigation Committee to review whether a warning is necessary.

-If a doctor has received an offer of a warning as an outcome of a GMC investigation, doctor should contact their defence organisation or a Tribunal lawyer for urgent advice on how best to proceed.
+If a doctor has received an offer of a warning as an outcome of a GMC investigation then the doctor should contact their defence organisation or a tribunal lawyer for urgent advice on how best to proceed.

 GMC Investigation Committee